 The Compensation Committee makes recommendations to the Board of Directors regarding compensation arrangements for our executive officers, including annual bonus compensation, and consults with our management regarding compensation policies and practices.
 The Committee reviews and approves the Company's stated compensation philosophy.
 The Committee reviews annually the performance of the Company's Chief Executive Bear.
 The Committee reviews and approves compensation, and sets performance criteria for compensation programs, for all senior executives of the Company.
 The Committee reviews and makes recommendations to the Governance Committee regarding compensation of Directors.
 The Committee approves and oversees the administration of the Company's employee benefit plans and incentive compensation programs.
 The Committee makes recommendations concerning the adoption of any compensation plans in which management is eligible to participate, including the granting of stock options or other benefits under those plans.
-The Committee oversees management succession and reports regularly to the Board regarding its activities.
 The Committee reviews and discusses with management the Compensation Discussion and Analysis and prepares a report recommending the Compensation Discussion and Analysis for inclusion in the Company's proxy statement.
 The Committee reviews and reassesses the adequacy of its charter on an annual basis and conducts an annual self-evaluation of committee performance.